BackupTheBerlios/dzchart-svn/3rd/jcl/2.000/trunk/docs/Readme.txt

 Head changes:

- - JclPeImage is significantly updated: it now supports 64-bit applications and libraries.
- - JclDebug is significantly updated: .jdbg files contain informations about all segments of code.
-A new option was added to limit exception handling to the main thread of the application.
- - PCRE (http://www.pcre.org/) updated to version 7.0.
-PCRE code can be included in the application not requiring "pcre.dll" anymore (experimental - read the comments at the beginning of source\common\pcre.pas for details and modifications to enable this feature).
- - JclMail : different file names can be specified for attachements
- - Collection of stream classes to make basic operations easier (getting random data, multiplexing several streams, buffering an other stream, being notifyed on changes, reading common data types, scoping a stream, delegating read/write/seek operations.
- - Integration of the JCL help into the help system of Delphi 2005, BDS 2006, Turbo Delphi and Delphi 2007 for Win32.
- - New IDE expert to have TortoiseSVN (http://tortoisesvn.tigris.org/) and TortoiseCVS (http://tortoisecvs.sourceforge.net/) commands integrated in all supportted IDE.
+ - improved Unicode support for Delphi 2009, C++Builder 2009 and newer;
+ - new expert for displaying improved stack traces in the debugger, these stack traces can be serialized to XML files;
+ - support for 32 bit FPC;
+ - support for 64 bit FPC (experimental);
+ - support for Delphi 2005 is back;
+ - removal of support for Delphi 5, C++Builder 5, Delphi.net and Kylix;
+ - added 7-zip 9.4.0 archive formats in JclCompression (.xz, .lzma86, ntfs,
+   fat...);
+ - simple log: new option to release the log files between two accesses;
+ - PCRE (http://www.pcre.org/) precompiled object files updated to PCRE 7.9;
+ - exception dialog: the log can be saved to any arbitrary location;
+ - exception dialog: new option to disable integrated exception tracking when a debugger is attached;
+ - exception dialog: new option to select which thread to report to log;

 Important:

- - Note that the package naming has changed: the same package name is used by all versions of the compiler supporting suffixes (C++Builder 6, Delphi 6, Delphi 7, C#Builder 1, Delphi 8, Delphi 2005 and BDS 2006); a different suffix is added for each target to the BPL file name (for BDS 2006, the library file is named jcl100.bpl).
-The installer tries to remove old packages.
-3rd party packages requiring old DJcl* resp.
-CJcl* packages need to be changed to accomodate the new naming scheme or they will cause conflicts in the IDE at load time.

- - DCP files are now created in the lib\target subdirectory of the JCL installation.
-3rd party packages requiring JCL packages need to have this path in their "browse path" option to compile.
+ - As of JCL 2.0, the library does not support Delphi 5, C++Builder 5, Kylix 3
+   and Delphi.net anymore;

 (Windows only) Installation options:

   Packages compiled by the JCL installer don't contain any debug informations to keep their size as small as possible.

-  The Jedi Code Library packages are required by some 3rd party packages (including the Jedi Visual Component Library - JVCL), the installer generates them if the "Packages" node is checked.
+  The JEDI Code Library packages are required by some 3rd party packages (including the JEDI Visual Component Library - JVCL), the installer generates them if the "Packages" node is checked.

   The installer can generate MAP informations for each package.
 These